AIMEtherCAT/EcatV2_Master/docs/task-info/lk-motor.md

       forward control commands at this frequency.
 * CAN
     * The CAN port you connected to.
-* CAN Packer ID
+* Motor Driver ID
-    * The packet ID of the control/feedback frame.
+    * The Driver ID of the motor, can be set by the DIP switch or by the LingKong Motor Tool (available [here](http://www.lkmotor.cn/Download.aspx?ClassID=45)).
 * Control Type
     * The control type of motor.
         * Open-loop current (only supported in MS serial motors)